-Essential items for your car safety and emergency kit
+Essential items for your car emergency kit to keep you safe

 car emergency kit in boot

-Car breakdowns are stressful enough.
-Give yourself peace of mind by learning what essentials to keep in your car safety kit in case of an unexpected breakdown or emergency.
+Whether you're going on a road trip or just driving around town, it pays to be prepared for unexpected situations.
+Give yourself peace of mind by learning about what essentials to keep in your car safety kit in case of a breakdown or emergency.

 A car safety kit, or car emergency kit, is a collection of essentials you may need after a car breakdown or other emergency.
 Keeping these important items in your vehicle could help you deal with a variety of post-breakdown situations until your roadside assistance arrives.
 It’s similar to a home emergency kit, which is used in emergency situations like blackouts and evacuations.